-A. Sutherland - AncientPages.com - Mentioned in several sources from about 400 BC, the city of Pergamon was investigated by German archaeologists for more than a century.
+Angela Sutherland - AncientPages.com - Pergamon is mentioned in several sources from about 400 BC.
+German archaeologists investigated the city of Pergamon for more than a century.

 Reconstruction of Pergamon - 19th Century Germany Drawing